 On the avalanche of media attention: The journalists agreed that many factors—including Penn State’s previously pristine reputation—are driving the wall-to-wall coverage.
 Forde noted that the coverage is much greater than what the Baylor basketball team endured when one of its players murdered a teammate in 2003.
 “Nobody cares about Baylor basketball,” he said.
 “Everybody cares about Joe Paterno.”
 Added Posnanski, “If this had happened at the University of Miami … it wouldn’t have been this big.”

 Posnanski also noted that only one side of the story has been heard—it’s the state’s case for charging Sandusky with 40 counts related to sexual abuse of children, and for charging Curley and Schultz with perjury and failure to report abuse.
 No one has heard substantial detail from any of those three men, nor from Paterno, Spanier, or assistant coach Mike McQueary, who told the grand jury that he witnessed an assault.

 On the university’s response: “I have never seen anything handled worse,” Posnanski said.
 “Maybe New Orleans, post-Katrina.
 From a PR standpoint.”

 On Joe Paterno: Posnanski, who obviously won’t be writing the same book he came to town to write, stressed, “I am not in position to defend Joe Paterno other than to say he’s a good man.
 There are 60 years of proof.”

 Lori Shontz, senior editor

-Entry filed under: Campus events, Campus issues, College of Communications, Graham Spanier, Joe Paterno, Penn State football, Sandusky scandal.
+Entry filed under: Campus events, Campus issues, Communications, Football, Graham Spanier, Joe Paterno, Sandusky scandal.
 Tags: Gary Schultz, Jerry Sandusky, Joe Paterno, Joe Posnanski, Mike McQueary, Mike Poorman, Pat Forde, Tim Curley.